-To prepare for a position in a medical office to prepare insurance and billing forms for patients and insurance companies.
-Admission requirements include placement to MTE 3 or completion of appropriated developmental math courses and placement to ENG 111 or completion of appropriate developmental English courses.
-Upon completion students of program are eligible to take the National Center Competency Test (NCCT) for Medical Coding and Billing Specialist for certification.
+The certificate is designed to train graduates for an entry-level position in a medical office preparing insurance and billing forms for patients and insurance companies.
+Upon completion of the program, graduates are eligible to take the National Center Competency Test (NCCT) for Medical Coding and Billing Specialist certification.